Relationship between haptotaxis and chemotaxis in cell dynamics: Conclusion

 \section{Conclusion}

 In this study, we investigated the mathematical relationship between haptotaxis and chemotaxis in cell sorting phenomena.
 By analyzing a nonlocal aggregation model for haptotaxis and a Keller--Segel type model for chemotaxis, we demonstrated that distinct mechanisms, such as nonlocal advection and chemotactic interactions, exhibit similar dynamic behaviors under appropriate kernel approximations.
 While short-range interactions via direct cell-cell communication allow for precise regulation of attraction and repulsion based on distance, achieving such control through chemotaxis requires the generation and mediation of a wide variety of chemical substances with different diffusion coefficients, imposing significant costs on cells.
 On the other hand, chemotaxis-based interactions, though less suited for fine-tuned regulation, are highly effective for long-range interactions.
 These findings suggest that haptotaxis and chemotaxis each have distinct advantages and limitations, and cells in living systems utilize both mechanisms strategically to achieve diverse sorting behaviors.
 Our results provide a mathematical framework for understanding the interplay between these two mechanisms.
+Finally, we highlight that, beyond the biological implications, our analysis also provides a mathematical contribution: we show that the gradient of a given kernel can be approximated by linear combinations of gradients of fundamental solutions in arbitrary spatial dimensions.
+This approximation result is of independent interest from the viewpoint of analysis.
 Further progress in this field will require error estimates and analyses that account for multiple cell types and their interactions.